 - The educational experience must be associated with an established interior design program within higher education.

-- If a team is being nominated, then one team member must meet the above qualifications and have made significant contributions to the development and delivery of the educational experience.
+- If a team is being nominated, one team member must meet the above qualifications and have made significant contributions to the development and delivery of the educational experience.

 - Articulation of the purpose, methods, and outcomes of the experience

-- Relevant experience to interior design
+- Relevance of experience to interior design

 - Effective method/technique that yields exceptional student learning outcome(s)